 - Which version of the O.S. kernel your device is running

 - CPU type and speed

 - Details about your device’s memory (including a bunch of interesting stats about memory usage)

 - 3G/4G/5G network information (including your phone’s IP address)

 - Display size and resolution (in pixels)

 As you can see, CPU-Z provides plenty of details about your Android device’s hardware and operating system.

-Why not head over to the Google Play Store right now and install CPU-Z?
+If you’d like to give it a try you’ll find it in the Google Play Store.
 Just type CPUZ into the search box and it’ll come right up!

-Bonus tip #1: Keep your Android phone or tablet running smoothly by keeping it free of junk and clutter with a fantastic free app called CCleaner for Android.
+Bonus tip: Keep your Android phone or tablet virus-free with a free app called AVG for Android.